Bank Branch Closures

-Think carefully about your banking needs and preferences; then contact your bank directly to discuss how those needs can be met post closure.
+Think carefully about your banking needs and preferences, then contact your bank directly to discuss how those needs can be met after the branch closure.

 If the alternative forms of banking, like online or telephone banking, do not meet your needs, you may want to look at switching bank account and/or provider.

 Have you tried our Current Account Comparison Tool?

 We always recommend that consumers check that their bank account is working for them and provides the best overall deal and service.
 The Consumer Council has developed a current account comparison table to help consumers compare current account products currently available in Northern Ireland.